pepenunez/product-analytics/README.md

 - **02_data-analysis.ipynb**: The goal of this notebook is to explore the data, identify interesting insights and perform the analysis.
 - **presentation.pdf**: This is the presentation with the approach, main takeaways and recommendations.
 - **tableau**: The goal is to visualize the analysis performed.
 There are some graphs that are not in any other place.

-## Introduction

-For this project I wanted to see validate that data can have a direct impact on product management and product decisions.
-To do so, I choose a digital product that I regularly use, know and that I could think of a potential challenge that they could have in order to do my project.
-I decided to choose www.canva.com.
-Canva creates unique templates that users can use and adapt.
-After doing some research I've found out that they have +100 sub-categories with a total of +60.000 templates.
-With this project, I wanted to do an analysis that could help Canva's template team to priotitise, adapt to the upcoming trends and improve user engagement.

 ## Initial hypothesis